The three types of workplace absences and how to manage them

 With many businesses adopting hybrid working practices which combine homeworking with time spent in a company's workplace, it is increasingly complicated to keep track of where people are working.

 Using a system like Breathe which includes dedicated location management functionality can help this make life easier.
 It’s important to remember that keeping track of team members’ whereabouts isn’t just good management practice, it is also important from a health and safety perspective.
-You need to know where someone is working at any given time so you can contact them quickly and easily whenever the need arises.
+You need to know where someone is working at any given time so you can contact them quickly and easily whenever you need to.

 Breathe also includes many other features for managing absences alongside the means of storing documents related to company policies and employee records.